-Chantilly cream might sound fancy but it’s just whipped cream that’s lightly sweetened and flavoured with vanilla.
+Here’s my recipe for whipped cream.
+Actually, it’s technically called Chantilly Cream which might sound fancy but it’s just whipped cream that’s lightly sweetened and flavoured with vanilla.
 It’s basically the better whipped cream!

-BONUS: Learn the easy trick to make stabilised Chantilly cream so it stays fluffy and perfect for 2 – 3 days.
+BONUS: Learn the easy trick to make stabilised whipped cream so it stays fluffy and perfect for 2 – 3 days, without weeping.
 Super handy so you can make whipped cream ahead!

-Chantilly cream is just the “proper” French name for sweetened whipped cream.
+The whipped cream I make “all the time” is actually called Chantilly cream.
+This is just the proper French name for sweetened whipped cream – as opposed to cream whipped without sugar.
 It has the same fluffy texture as plain whipped cream but a more luxurious flavour and an elegant satiny sheen.
-Basically, it’s a classier, tastier version of whipped cream!
+Basically, it’s a classier, tastier version of plain whipped cream!

 decorate and fill cakes

 Stabilising whipped cream means giving it structure so the whipped cream has a longer shelf life.
 You know how ordinary whipped cream weeps and deflates overnight?
 If it’s stabilised, it won’t.
 It will stay fluffy and hold its piped shape (or in a bowl, ready to be piped) for 2 – 3 days.